MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reading-view.md

     Refreshing the report page does not refresh the dataset.
 Only the dataset owner can manually refresh a dataset.
 To look up the name of the underlying dataset(s), select **View related** from the top menubar.

 ### View related content
-The Related content pane shows you how your Power BI service content -- dashboards, reports, and datasets -- are interconnected.
+The **Related content** pane shows you how your Power BI service content -- dashboards, reports, and datasets -- are interconnected.
 Not only does the pane display the related content, it also allows you take action on the content and easily navigate between the related content.

 From a dashboard or report, select **View related** from the top menubar.

 ![related content](./media/end-user-reading-view/power-bi-view-related-dashboard.png)

 ### Use Q&A to ask questions using natural language
 Sometimes the fastest way to get an answer from your data is to ask a question using natural language.
+The Q&A question box is available at the top of your dashboard.
 For example, "show me count of large opportunities by sales stage as a funnel."

 ![Q&A](./media/end-user-reading-view/power-bi-qna.png)